Cassanz/BigDebuffs-COA-and-Bronzebeard-edition-for-Ascension/README.md

-I will post updates every weekend
+I will post updates every weekend.
 Your Cassan on Vol'jin